The queer q-Schur superalgebra: Irreducible -supermodules

-We remark that, for the $q$-Schur superalgebras $\mathcal S_\bsv(m|n,r)_{\mathbb F}$ of type $\tt M$ with $m+n\geq r$, their irreducible representations at (odd) roots of unity have been classified in \cite{DGW}.
-It would be interesting to classify irreducible $\vQnr_{\mathbb F}$-modules at roots of unity.
+(2) We remark that, for the $q$-Schur superalgebras $\mathcal S_\bsv(m|n,r)_{\mathbb F}$ of type $\tt M$ with $m+n\geq r$, their irreducible representations at (odd) roots of unity have been classified in \cite{DGW}, while a non-constructible classification of irreducible $\vQnr_{\mathbb F}$-supermodules is obtained in \cite[Theorem 6.32]{Mo} by a generalised cellular structure\footnote{Green's codeterminant basis was a first such basis for the Schur algebra.} (\cite{GL}, \cite{DR0}).
+Moreover, unlike the situation in \cite{DGW}, the link between representations of $\vQnr_{\mathbb F}$ and the quantum queer supergroup has not yet been established, since we do not know if the surjective map $\Phi_r$ given in Theorem 6.4 can be extended to the roots of unity case. \end{rem}